Back

 Raphael Varane believes heading the ball has 'damaged' his body

-Oscar SandersBy Oscar SandersFeatures / a year agoManchester United defender Raphael Varane believes his body has been "damaged" due to effects of continually heading the ball.
+Oscar SandersBy Oscar SandersFeatures / 03 Apr 2024Manchester United defender Raphael Varane believes his body has been "damaged" due to effects of continually heading the ball.

 Raphael Varane believes heading the ball has 'damaged' his body